keymetrics/doc-pm2/en/plus/guide/notifications.md

 ### Custom metric notifications

-The main way to set custom notification with Keymetrics is to use the custom metrics.
+The main way to set custom notification with PM2 Plus is to use the custom metrics.

 When defining a custom metric, you can enable notifications on them when they reach a specific threshold.